Child Development Expectations: Emotional Development

 As a parent, you can rest assured that every milestone for your child’s development in social and emotional skills will improve over time.
 Your role as their primary caregiver is to provide the most encouraging and supportive environment for their growth at home.
 But, how do you serve as a guide to positively reinforce emotional development in a fun and natural way?
 What can you do proactively to ensure that you are the best guide possible?
 Here are some of the critical items to be mindful of when it comes to nurturing your child’s development of their emotional skills.

 Children thrive in routines.
-Having a structured daily routine at home gives your toddler or preschooler a safe and secure environment to learn how to develop their emotional skills.
+Having a structured daily routine at home gives your toddler or preschooler a safe and secure environment for their emotional child development.
 When your son or daughter feels secure, they will be more open to experiment, taking calculated risks, and spread their wings.
 In other words, when a child knows what to expect, they have less anxiety.
 When children have less anxiety, they are able to access the parts of the brain that develop their frontal cortex, where they make logical and sound decisions.
 This part of the brain is the last to develop (typically done by 25 years old) but it’s important that during childhood they are doing things to promote that development.

 Maintain that safe environment for your child’s emotional development by playing games that require cooperation, taking turns, and the concept of winning and losing.
 The “everyone gets a trophy” movement has backfired on our children.
 Sometimes you win and sometimes you lose.
 It’s best that your child learn how to lose gracefully (as much as possible) through practicing at home with you and other family members.
 Make sure your home is that “safe place to land” so that from there, they can then learn how to accept and understand their feelings, resolve conflicts, and create friendships with others outside of the safe and loving confines of their home.